-This week, 3 in 10 (30%) adults in Great Britain felt that life will return to normal in six months or less (32% last week).
+This week, just under 3 in 10 (29%) adults in Great Britain felt that life will return to normal in six months or less (30% last week).

-2 in 10 adults (20%) felt that it will take more than a year for life to return to normal, the same as last week.
-(Figure 5).
+After a period of optimism at the beginning of March, this week the proportion of adults that felt it will take more than a year for life to return to normal increased to 23% from the 21% reported last week (Figure 5).

-Figure 5: 3 in 10 (30%) adults this week reported they felt it will take less than six months for life to return to normal
+Figure 5: This week, nearly a quarter (23%) of adults reported they felt it will take more than a year for life to return to normal

-Great Britain, March 2020 to March 2021
+Adults in Great Britain, March 2020 to March 2021